Australian Employer Visa Overview

 - Regional Migration Agreements: These offer another path for companies in more remote areas to bring skilled employees when there is a regional shortage for the occupation that doesn’t exist elsewhere in Australia.

 In most cases, you can bring your partner and dependent children with you to Australia.
-If you get an Australian employer visa that gives permanent residency, you will probably be able to sponsor other family members and allow them to move to Australia.
+If you get an Australian employer visa that gives permanent residency, you will most likely be able to sponsor other family members and allow them to move to Australia.
 However, there are often strict requirements about the timing of the application, so it’s wise to consult with an immigration expert to make sure you won’t have to spend time apart from your family.

 - Finance Monthly – Law Awards 2017: Migration Law Firm of the Year – Australia